dennislamcv1/METABACKEND/README.md

 Any third-party trademarks and other intellectual property (including logos and icons) referenced in the learning experience remain the property of their respective owners.
 Unless specifically identified as such, Coursera’s use of third-party intellectual property does not indicate any relationship, sponsorship, or endorsement between Coursera and the owners of these trademarks or other intellectual property.

-### Applied Learning Project

-Throughout the program, you’ll engage in applied learning through hands-on activities to help level up your knowledge.
-At the end of each course, you’ll complete 10 micro-projects that will help prepare you for the next steps in your engineer career journey.

-In these projects, you’ll use a lab environment or a web application to perform tasks such as:

--Solve problems using Python code.

--Manage a project in GitHub using version control in Git, Git repositories and the Linux Terminal.

--Design and build a simple Django app.

-At the end of the program, there will be a Capstone project where you will bring all of your knowledge together to create a Django web app.